ojaha065/simplePHPLoginSystem/README.md

 ### Admin panel allows you to...
 * See all user accounts, their access level and last login time
+* Modify user's access level and reset their last login time
 * Delete user accounts

 More to be added in the future.